Grantham Farm

 What is the weighted average housing cost based on tenure mix in the suburb of Grantham Farm?

-Based on the area's tenure composition, the weighted average monthly housing cost is approximately $2,414.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $2,414.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,700/month, and renters paying $2,338/month.

 How affordable is housing in the suburb of Grantham Farm relative to local incomes?